FyzHsn/Getting-and-cleaning-data-Assignment/CodeBook.md

 The resulting data set was partitioned randomly into two sets: test (30% of the volunteers) and train (70% of the volunteers).

+Lastly, the acceleration and angular velocity magnitudes are normalized and hence the data range is [-1, 1].

 Source: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 Components of the Raw Data